 The Wharton Risk Center is hosting a series of conversations examining different topics at the intersection of insurance and climate change throughout the second half of 2021.
 We are pleased to have the following people join as panelists and moderators.
 Learn more about the series here.

 Patricia Born, PhD is the Midyette Eminent Scholar in Risk Management and Insurance in the Department of Risk Management/Insurance, Real Estate and Legal Studies at Florida State University’s College of Business.
 Her research interests include insurance market structure and performance, and the management of catastrophic risks.
 She has published in leading insurance academic journals, including Journal of Risk and Uncertainty, Journal of Risk and Insurance, Journal of Regulatory Economics, Columbia Business Law Review, and the Journal of Business and Economic Statistics.
-Born is a member of the board of the American Risk and Insurance Association and serves on the editorial board of the Risk Management and Insurance Review and Journal of Insurance Issues.
+Born is a former President of the American Risk and Insurance Association and serves as Editor of Risk Management and Insurance Review.
 She also serves as chair of the Florida Panhandle District Long Term Care Ombudsman Council.

 Andrew Carrier is Chairman of the Lloyd’s Tercentenary Research Foundation.
 He joined he joined MS Amlin as Chief Underwriting Officer in September 2020.
 He has over 35 years of experience in the global insurance market.
 Previous positions were with Everest Re Group with responsibility for all reinsurance operations outside of the Americas, with Argo Group in Bermuda where he was Chief Underwriting Officer, and with the Kiln Group at Lloyd’s where he was Active Underwriter of its flagship syndicate.
 He is an associate of the Chartered Insurance Institute and a graduate of Cambridge University.